Applicants MUST be enrolled in school.

-3) Capitol Hill visits (if appropriate), briefings or hearing
+3) Capitol Hill visits (if appropriate), briefings or hearings

 4) Learning and development opportunities such as attendance at meetings and conferences sponsored by the Institute of Medicine, federal agencies or other leaders in the field of public health

-Attendance at National Press Club briefings (communications internts)
+Attendance at National Press Club briefings (Communications interns)

-One of the basic objectives of APHA’s orientation is to make new interns/fellows feel welcome and at ease in their new work environment.
-Provide information on a number of important topics, such as job duties and responsibilities, the organization's history, work rules, benefit offerings, and nondiscrimination policies.
+One of the basic objectives of APHA's orientation is to make new interns/fellows feel welcome and at ease in their new work environment.
+We will provide information on a number of important topics, such as job duties and responsibilities, the organization's history, work rules, benefit offerings and nondiscrimination policies.